eda-labs/vscode-eda/README.md

 ### Authentication

 On first activation the extension prompts for your EDA and Keycloak passwords.
-The values are stored in VS Code's Secret Storage so they persist securely between sessions.
-Alternatively, you can set them once in the `vscode-eda.edaPassword` and `vscode-eda.kcPassword` settings, which are masked in the Settings UI.
-Any values provided here override previously stored passwords.
-When the extension activates it moves these values to Secret Storage and clears them from your `settings.json`.
-You can update the stored passwords later via the `EDA: Update Stored Credentials` command from the Command Palette.
+The values are stored in VS Code's Secret Storage and are keyed by the target's host.
+Use the **EDA: Update Target Credentials** command to change passwords for a specific target.
 ---

 ## Usage